richardguarnieri/password-generator/README.md

 ## Miscellaneous
 ### User Story
 ```
-AS AN employee with a busy schedule
+AS AN employee with access to sensitive data
-I WANT to add important events to a daily planner
+I WANT to randomly generate a password that meets certain criteria
-SO THAT I can manage my time effectively
+SO THAT I can create a strong password that provides greater security
 ```
 ### Pseudocode
 ```
-GIVEN I am using a daily planner to create a schedule
+GIVEN I need a new, secure password
-WHEN I open the planner
+WHEN I click the button to generate a password
-THEN the current day is displayed at the top of the calendar
-WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours
+THEN I am presented with a series of prompts for password criteria
-WHEN I view the timeblocks for that day
+WHEN prompted for password criteria
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+THEN I select which criteria to include in the password
+WHEN prompted for the length of the password
+THEN I choose a length of at least 8 characters and no more than 128 characters
+WHEN asked for character types to include in the password
+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
-WHEN I click into a timeblock
+WHEN I answer each prompt
-THEN I can enter an event
-WHEN I click the save button for that timeblock
+THEN my input should be validated and at least one character type should be selected
+WHEN all prompts are answered
+THEN a password is generated that matches the selected criteria
+WHEN the password is generated
-THEN the text for that event is saved in local storage
+THEN the password is either displayed in an alert or written to the page
-WHEN I refresh the page
-THEN the saved events persist
 ```

 <p align="right"> - <a href="#home">Return to Home</a></p>